Liu Hulan: Significance

-The life and death of Liu Hulan has become a symbol of the courage of the Chinese people, and is often cited as a homily of their loyalty to Communism.
+Liu is widely remembered in China as the youngest female martyr of the revolution.The life and death of Liu Hulan has become a symbol of the courage of the Chinese people, and is often cited as a homily of their loyalty to Communism.
 Her story is often told as an homage to the struggles endured, and the sacrifices made, for the cause of liberating China from centuries of rule by foreign powers.
-In recent history, Chinese political leaders have praised her heroism as the reason why the Chinese Communist Party has risen to take a dominant place in the politics and culture of modern China.
+In recent history, Chinese political leaders have praised her heroism as the reason why the CCP has risen to take a dominant place in the politics and culture of modern China.